dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 1. Click the *High preset* button
 1. Click *OK* to generate LOD's.
 This takes ~40 minutes.
 1. Once the completed message has appeared, click Save & Exit.

-1. Right click any mod in Mod Organizer 2 and choose *All Mods/Refresh*.
-1. Ensure the DynDOLOD Output mod is active (checked).
+The generated files needs to be manually moved from the output folder.
+Cut and paste the files from the DynDOLOD output folder to the empty mod folder *DynDOLOD_Output* and activate it.

 1. Ensure the DynDOLOD esm and esp files are checked in the right pane.
 1. Sort with LOOT.
 1. Ensure DynDOLOD.esp is the last plugin in the load order.

 ### xLODGen - Occlusion